seanlnge/multyx/README.md

 #### `Controller.mapMouseToCanvas(canvas: HTMLCanvasElement)`

 Maps the mouse coordinates exactly to the canvas coordinates.
 Very useful for most applications and makes calculations and animations simpler.

+#### `Controller.setMouseAs(mouseGetter: () => { x: number, y: number })`

+Relays the mouse coordinates as whatever the `mouseGetter` argument returns when called.
+This is useful if utilizing another library that already has mouse mapping.
+This does not change the client-side `Controller.mouse` coordinates, but it does relay the mouse coordinates retrieved from the `mouseGetter` argument.
+For accurate client-side mouse coordinates, use the mouse coordinates from the other library.

 ***